saanvi-17/Amazon-scraper/README.md

 # Web Scraper for Amazon
 <p> Web scraping helps in automating data extraction from websites.
-  In this project we have created a web scraper for extracting pages from amazon using Scrapy in PyCharm.
+  In this project we have created a web scraper for extracting pages from Amazon using Scrapy in PyCharm.
     </p>
-    <p> we have scraped 75 pages of books from amazon.com
+    <p> we have scraped 75 pages of books collection from amazon.com
   </p>

   ![image](https://user-images.githubusercontent.com/62648110/94331255-a1301580-ffe8-11ea-8957-df6098234fd8.png)